 There is no charge to visit Tallgrass Prairie National Preserve or attend any of our many programs and activities.

+There is no charge for our bus tour.
 Visit here for more details about our bus tours.

 Free guided tours for schools and organized groups may be reserved a minimum of two weeks in advance by calling (620) 273-8494.

 National Park Passes

 While there is no charge for visiting the preserve, the following information is provided for visitor use at other National Park Service sites that collect an entrance fee.